sproutsocial/seeds-packets/README.md

 ### Building packages

 To build SEEDS packages, simply install dependencies by running `yarn` and build tokens and documentation with `yarn build`.

+- `yarn build` - Builds packages
+- `yarn docs` - Builds packages and docs
+- `yarn docs-serve` - Builds packages, docs, and then serves them through Jekyll (Jekyll needs to be installed to run this command)